 How can I nominate a young person for an New Zealand Youth Award?

-Nominations open on Tuesday 28 February and will close at midday on Wednesday 22 March 2017.
-The award winners will be formally recognised at a celebratory event hosted by the Minister for Youth at Parliament on 11 April 2017.
+Nominations open on Tuesday 28 February and closed at midday on Wednesday 22 March 2017.
+The award winners were formally recognised at a celebratory event hosted by the Minister for Youth at Parliament on 11 April 2017.

 More information and nomination forms can be found on the New Zealand Youth Awards website.

-Follow us on Facebook for more information on the Awards and watch out for some familiar faces explaining why they think young New Zealanders should be celebrated.
+Follow us on Facebook for more information on the Awards and check out some familiar faces explaining why they think young New Zealanders should be celebrated.